 Visit the Events calendar page for details of upcoming conferences and training around the world.

-TAPPSA's major international conference and exhibition, "TAPPSA National Conference and Exhibition" (previously known as African Pulp and Paper Week) is generally held every two years in South Africa.
+TAPPSA National Conference and Exhibition (previously known as African Pulp and Paper Week) is held every three years in South Africa.